Kerala

 Kerala's cuisine is built on coconut milk, fresh spices, and fish pulled from the backwaters that morning.
 The fish curry here tastes different from anywhere else in India.
 It's the water.

-Thekkady — Periyar Tiger Reserve near Thekkady (5 hours from Kochi) is worth a night for spice plantation walks and elephant spotting.
+• Thekkady: Periyar Tiger Reserve (5 hours from Kochi) is worth a night for spice plantation walks and the chance of seeing wild elephants.
+The boat ride on Periyar Lake in the early morning is magical.

 The Slowness That Stays